Rüsselsheim, Germany: What to pack, what to wear, and when to go [2022]

 Rain pants are essential in a storm.

-If you go to the Stadt- und Industriemuseum Rüsselsheim, wear museum-appropriate clothing and take:
+If you see the Stadt- und Industriemuseum Rüsselsheim, wear museum-appropriate clothing and take:

 Ultralight day pack